Burner Byway

 - Peruse out-of-this-world, landscape-inspired art at Planet X Pottery

-Welcome to Gerlach, the last slice of civilization before 1.2 million acres of Black Rock Country.
+Welcome to Gerlach, the last slice of civilization before 800,000 acres of Black Rock Country.
 With advance reservations, take a Friends of Black Rock-High Rock nature tour of Fly Geyser, Nevada’s psychedelic riff on Old Faithful.
 Cruise to Planet X Pottery, a solar-powered studio and gallery filled with paintings and pottery inspired by the landscape, then reflect on whimsical art on Guru Rd. on the way back to town, where loquacious locals linger at Bruno’s Country Club and the Miners Club, often until the wee hours.

 Travel Nevada Pro Tip